txt/mase/lessthan.md

 +  compute the _loss_ statisic described below between all pairs of candidates in era0 and last era.

 Repeat the above for 20 different seeds.

 Compare with the stats methods discussed last week.

+Warning:

++ When comparing N optimizers for R repeats....\
+    + For each repeat, generate one new baseline, then...
+         + Run each optimizer for each repeat.

 ## Comparison Type2: Between sets of candidates from the same optimizer